The Saïd Foundation

 The Foundation notes that “applications are carefully considered by officers and trustees of the Foundation and external assessors,” indicating a rigorous multi-stage review process.

-For Organizations Seeking Partnership:
+For Organisations Seeking Partnership:

 While there is no public application process, the Foundation's approach to selecting partners provides insight: